resource-watch/blog-analysis/req_024_facebook_climate_projections/README.md

 5. Save average value of the raster over the state/country regions.
 6. Export the results as a CSV file.

 ## Final Data
 The final data can be viewed in the data directory.
-1. NEX_GDDP_45_countries.csv
-    - Country level mean value for RCP 4.5
-2. NEX_GDDP_85_countries.csv
-    - Country level mean value for RCP 8.5
-3. NEX_GDDP_45_states.csv
-   - State level mean value for RCP 4.5
-4. NEX_GDDP_85_states.csv
-    - State level mean value for RCP 8.5

 ## References
 - Gassert, F., E. Cornejo, and E. Nilson.
 2021.
 “Making Climate Data Accessible: Methods for Producing NEX-GDDP and LOCA Downscaled Climate Indicators” Technical Note.
 Washington, DC: World Resources Institute.
 Available online at https://www.wri.org/research/making-climate-data-accessible. www.resourcewatch.org.